 Vasota Fort:

-This fort is more than 1100 feet from the sea level.
+This fort is more than 1100 feet from sea level.
 It is on the banks of Shivsagar Lake.
-One needs to take permission of Forest department to visit this fort.
+One needs to take permission of Forest Department to visit this fort.

 This fort was built in the 12th century.
 It was given the name Vyaghragad by Chatrapathi Shivaji.
 Though many parts of the fort were destroyed by British bombardment in 1818, one can now see parts of Shree Mahadev Mandir and Sadar in this fort.
 A sub-river of Koyana also emerges from this fort.